A threshold result for loose Hamiltonicity in random regular uniform hypergraphs: Introduction

 or if

 then a.a.s.\ $\cG(n,r,s)$ contains an $\ell$-overlapping Hamilton cycle.
-Dudek et al.~\cite{dfrs-sandwich} conjectured that in each of these situations, the lower bounds for $r$ is a threshold for $\ell$-overlapping Hamiltonicity.} Theorem~\ref{new-theorem} can be seen as a contribution towards \csg{the proof of such a threshold result.} We believe that complex-analytic methods such as those presented in~\cite{mother} may allow further progress towards the proof of~\cite[Conjecture 2]{dfrs}, and will investigate this in future work.
+Dudek et al.~\cite{dfrs-sandwich} conjectured that in each of these situations, the lower bounds for $r$ is a threshold for $\ell$-overlapping Hamiltonicity.
+Recently, Espuny D{\' i}az et al.~\cite[Corollary~3.13]{EJKO} proved that when $\ell\geq 2$, the probability that $\cG(n,r,s)$ contains an $\ell$-overlapping Hamilton cycle tends to~0 if $r=o(n^{\ell-1})$ and tends to~1 if $r=\omega(n^{\ell-1})$ and $r=o(n^{s-1})$.
+Their arguments require $r$ to tend to infinity, and they rely on our Theorem~\ref{new-theorem} to handle the case of constant~$r$.
+This solves the conjecture of Dudek et al.~\cite{dfrs-sandwich} for all $r \leq n^{s-1}/C$.
+For larger values of $r$, we believe that complex-analytic methods such as those presented in~\cite{mother} may allow further progress.